-The information you provide to the chat will be collected and recorded to improve your experience and for quality assurance.
-Please read our privacy policy to see how we are storing and protecting your data.
+The information you provide to the chat will be recorded to improve your experience and to contact you.
+Please read our privacy notice to see how we are processing and protecting your data.
+Click to view our Cookie Notice.

 How can we help you today?